Amending Tax Returns To Qualify For Mortgage Loan

-- Oversight are one of the most common reasons why tax filers would amend their income tax returns.
+- Oversight is one of the most common reasons why tax filers would amend their income tax returns

-- Or adding additional income and/or taking out deductions that tax payers did not originally declare whereby tax liabilities increase more taxes are owe to the IRS.
+- Or adding additional income and/or taking out deductions that taxpayers did not originally declare whereby tax liabilities increase more taxes are owed to the IRS

 Why Do Underwriters Require Income Tax Returns

-Mortgage loan underwriters need your tax returns to determine adjusted gross income in order to determine debt to income ratio in qualifying and approving a mortgage loan.
+Mortgage underwriters need tax returns to determine adjusted gross income in order to determine debt to income ratio in qualifying and approving a mortgage loan.

 - The way mortgage underwriters calculate income is off income tax returns is as follows:

-- Borrowers who are a W-2 wage earner and have unreimbursed expenses deductions on income tax returns, then the unreimbursed expense deductions is subtracted from income.
+- Borrowers who are a W-2 wage earner and have unreimbursed expenses deductions on income tax returns, then the unreimbursed expense deductions are subtracted from income

-- This is common for mortgage loan borrowers who are police officers and fire fighters who get an allowance for uniforms and equipment and are able to write them off their income tax returns.
+- This is common for borrowers who are police officers and firefighters who get an allowance for uniforms and equipment and are able to write them off their income tax returns

 Amended Income Tax Returns